deltaryz/sharez/README.md

 - `pip install pysimplegui playsound`

 ## Usage:
 Either manually trigger the script with `python3 capture.py`, or create a keyboard shortcut to run this.
+Use command flags to customize behavior.

+- **GNOME**: Settings, Keyboard, View and Customize Shortcuts, Custom Shortcuts, Add Shortcut
 - **XFCE**: Keyboard settings, Application Shortcuts tab

 Click and drag to select the region to record, and the recording will immediately begin.